Money and Kids

 1. The concept of money.
 Well primarily, kids need to know about the existence of money.
 Food and clothes do not just magically appear in our cupboards and closets – we buy them using money.
 In the same way, education does not just happen – it is paid for with money.
 And kids need to understand where money comes from.
 One of the things that have helped us teach financial literacy to our kids is an animated series on YouTube.
 In short videos, the concepts of where does money come from, how does money circulate, how does money get used up, and many more, are taught in an interesting way.
 We also tell the kids that our money comes from earnings from work and business.

 2. Coin banks and savings.
 We often get coin banks and from birthday parties—use them to teach kids to save up money.
 Encourage them not to take out coins until the coin bank is full.
 When you open it, make it ceremonial and involve them in counting the money that they have saved.
 Praise them for being good savers.
+If you don’t get coin banks for free, use cans or soda bottles.
+Buying new ones from the store is not really prudent.

 3. Play money.
 Play money has given our kids valuable lessons in trading.
 We have a toy cash register that we use to buy imaginary stuff, that way they are aware of the exchanging of currencies as we buy merchandise.